 Another item that should be included in every packing supplies checklist is gloves.
 Not only will they protect your hands from all the dust and dirt, but quality gloves will also prevent you from getting cuts and splinters.
 With a process as messy as relocation can get, having proper hand protection is very important.

 You would be surprised how much trash can come up when packing for a move.
 Especially if you decide to de-clutter your home before the move.
 Even if you will not be doing some major de-cluttering, having high volume and durability bags would be a smart idea during a relocation.
 Better than regular bags, for holding stuff like your clothes or linen during a relocation, trash bags quickly make our checklist of packing supplies.

 When it comes to relocation, keeping everything secure in place in the moving truck plays a significant role in avoiding damage.
 That is especially true when it comes to moving heavy or bulky objects like couches and TVs.That is why most moving companies use tie-down straps to make everything secure in their truck.
 After all, a sofa on the loose, can cause serious damage inside a moving truck.
 If you will be conducting the move yourself and don’t want to spend on a professional item like tie-down straps, you can use a strong rope instead.
 Either way, something that can fix the heavy items in place should be on every packing supplies checklist

 How to form a packing supplies checklist for your move

 As you have seen above, packing supplies are many.
 Even though we went through the most common ones, there are still some that are specific to certain items.
-For example, if you will be moving artwork it would be smart to use glassine paper.
-Therefore it is very hard to form a definitive packing supplies checklist.
+For example, if you will be moving artwork, it would be smart to use glassine paper.
+Therefore it is tough to form a definitive packing supplies checklist.
 Instead, you should take a look at all the items you want to pack.
 Then, decide what packing supplies would fit your needs the best.
 As long as you keep a clear head here and do your research, you will be fine!